Adrienne Simpson-Brown - Chair

-Caballero is President and CEO of Centro Hispano de East Tennessee, a nonprofit that works to empower the Latino community through education, workforce development, youth and family engagement, and resource referral services.
-She earned a bachelor’s degree in business administration from the Catholic University of Honduras and is currently earning an Executive Master of Business Administration at Vanderbilt University.
-Caballero serves on numerous boards and committees including the East Tennessee Foundation, East Tennessee Development District, Knoxville Chamber of Commerce, Greater Knoxville Advisory Board for Johnson University, and Roane State Foundation.
-She is a member of Conexión Américas’ Mosaic Fellowship Class of 2018; the 2019 Class of Leadership Knoxville; and Class VII of Leadership Tennessee.
-She is the recipient of the YWCA Emerging Leader Award, the Young Professionals of Knoxville Outstanding Young Professional Award; VIP Knoxville’s 2020 list of VIP Women; and the 2019 Knox.biz list of 40 Under 40.
+Claudia Caballero is President and CEO of Centro Hispano de East Tennessee.
+This nonprofit empowers the Latino community through education, workforce development, youth and family engagement, and resource referral services.
+She earned a bachelor’s degree in business administration from the Catholic University of Honduras and an MBA from Vanderbilt University’s Owen School of Business.
+Caballero serves on numerous boards and committees, including the East Tennessee Development District, Knox Education Foundation, and Knoxville Chamber of Commerce.
+She is a member of Conexión Américas’ Mosaic Fellowship Class of 2018, the 2019 Class of Leadership Knoxville, and Class VII of Leadership Tennessee.
+She received the YWCA Emerging Leader Award, the Young Professionals of Knoxville Outstanding Young Professional Award, VIP Knoxville’s 2020 list of VIP Women, and the 2019 Knox.biz list of 40 Under 40.

 Cynthia Gibson is General Counsel at Bush Brothers & Company, where she is responsible for board governance matters, legal and external affairs, business development, and is responsible for managing the company’s sustainability/ESG initiatives.
 Previously, Gibson was an executive at Scripps Networks Interactive where she was responsible for legal and business affairs, board governance, government affairs, and internal audit.
 She is also on the board of directors of The Trust Company of Tennessee, a privately held financial services firm.
 Gibson holds a Bachelor of Arts from Wake Forest University and a Juris Doctor from the University of Virginia.
 She is a member of Leadership Tennessee, Class VI and Leadership Knoxville Class of 2013.
 She has been named among the Best Lawyers in America, received the Lizzie Crozier French Women’s Leadership Award, and was a Trefoil Society Honoree by the Girl Scouts.
 Active in the philanthropic community, Gibson has served on many nonprofit boards, including the United Way of America, the United Way of Greater Knoxville, The Episcopal School of Knoxville, Zoo Knoxville, and the Knoxville Area Urban League.
 Gibson and her husband live in downtown Knoxville with their three children and love family travel and outdoor activities.